-At this stage, WFP should screen all proposed activities to ensure that all proposed activities are within the boundaries of the Project's eligible activities, and they are not considered as activities listed on the E&S Exclusion List in Figure 2 below.
+At this stage, WFP should screen all proposed activities to ensure that all proposed activities are within the boundaries of the Project's eligible activities, and they are not considered as activities listed on the E&S Exclusion List (Figure 2, Annex 11).
 The Screening should be done at the State/Region level to ensure higher familiarity with the local context, environment, and communities.